according to a corporate governance survey of registered companies conducted by the Thai Institute of Directors

 The Board is to comprise: 1) Executive Directors 2) Non-executive Directors, and 3) Independent Directors, numbering not less than one-third of all Directors but no less than three Directors.

 The directors shall have a range of skills and experience to bring independent judgement, effective leadership and considerable knowledge to the Board’s discussions.
 On appointment, each director shall receive information about the Bank and clarification of legal and regulatory constraints and other obligations of a director of a listed company of the Stock Exchange of Thailand.

 All of the directors shall have access to the advice and services of the Corporate Secretary, who is responsible for ensuring that Board procedures are followed and that applicable rules and regulations are complied with.

-The Chairman of the Board can be either an independent or a Non-executive Director and the Chief Executive Officer and the President can be one and the same person.
+The Chairman of the Board shall be an independent or a non-executive director; and the Chief Executive Officer and the President can be one and the same person.

 The duties of the Chairman of the Board: